Manu’s Menu

 Pastry

-2. Place them on a baking tray covered with baking paper and cover them with a silicone mat (or another sheet of baking paper and a heavy baking tray).
-This will prevent them from puffing up too much.
+2. Place them on a baking tray lined with baking paper and cover them with a silicone mat (or another sheet of baking paper and a heavy baking tray) to stop them from puffing up too much.

-3. Bake them in a preheated oven at 200°C – 400°F for 15 minutes, then remove the top tray and baking paper, sprinkle them with icing sugar and put them back in the oven (uncovered) to brown and caramelize for another 5 to 10 minutes.
-Keep an eye on them at this stage as the sugar can burn.
+3. Bake in a preheated oven at 200°C – 400°F for 15 minutes.
+Then remove the top tray and baking paper, sprinkle the pastry with icing sugar, and return it to the oven (uncovered) to brown and caramelise for another 5 to 10 minutes.
+Keep an eye on it at this stage, as the sugar can burn.

-4. Remove from the oven and leave the puff pastry rectangles to cool down on a wire rack.
+4. Remove from the oven and let the puff pastry rectangles cool on a wire rack.

 Filling

-1. Once the pastry has cooled, you can assemble your mille-feuille.
+1. Once the pastry has cooled, begin assembling the mille-feuille.

-2. Put the crème pâtissière in a piping bag filled with a big round nozzle (or cut a hole in a reusable bag and use it without a nozzle).
+2. Transfer the crème pâtissière to a piping bag fitted with a large round nozzle (or use a reusable bag with the end snipped).

-3. Pipe enough crème pâtissière to cover 4 puffy pastry rectangles.
+3. Pipe enough crème pâtissière to cover 4 puff pastry rectangles.

-4. Top them with another 4 rectangles.
-Press down lightly with your hands to ensure that they stick to the filling.
+4. Top them with another 4 rectangles and press lightly so they stick to the filling.

-1. Melt the chocolate and transfer it to a piping bag (or plastic bag with the end snipped), fitted with a small round nozzle.
-Keep it in a glass or other tall container.
+1. Melt the chocolate and transfer it to a piping bag (or a plastic bag with the corner snipped), fitted with a small round nozzle.
+Keep the bag upright in a glass or other tall container.

-2. To make the icing, whisk the egg white, the lemon juice and icing sugar with an electric mixer until smooth.
+2. To make the icing, whisk the egg white, lemon juice, and icing sugar with an electric mixer until smooth.
 The mixture should be thick enough to leave trails on the surface.
-If it’s too thin, whisk in a bit more icing sugar.
+If it is too thin, whisk in a bit more icing sugar.

-3. Once ready, take the pastries out of the fridge, immediately pour the icing over the top of the mille-feuille and spread evenly (or remove the top puff pastries and dip them in it).
+3. Take the pastries out of the fridge and pour the icing over the top of the mille-feuille, spreading it evenly (or remove the top pastry layers and dip them into the icing).

-4. Still working quickly, pipe thin chocolate lines along the width of your pastry sheet (see below).
+4. Working quickly, pipe thin lines of chocolate across the width of each pastry.

-6. Chill for a couple of hours to give the icing the time to set and for all the flavours to combine.
+6. Chill for a couple of hours to allow the icing to set and the flavours to develop.

 7. Serve cold or at room temperature.